 When a toddler is feeling insecure, he will tend to cry as you are leaving the room.
-You can verbally reassure him that you are going to attend to something, and he must stay in bed.
-If he gets out of bed, take him back to his bed and physically put him on it.
+You can verbally reassure him that you are going to tend to something, and he must stay in bed.
+If he gets out of bed, take him back to his bed and physically put him back in.

 Do this without arguing or talking.
 He will get to the point that it’s time to sleep, and you mean business.
 Most likely, a toddler may want to test you, so keep taking him back and back again until he stays.